SteveJustin1963/Chladni/README.md

 This sources suggests an exploration into Chladni patterns, their mathematical modeling, and their application in electronics through the Fractansistor project.

-### Punish the TEC-1 with mint code
+### TEC-1 mint code
-warning - concept code
+- warning - concept code
+- add more ram, will not fit in 2k system
+- expect it to fail epically then puch yourself in the nuts

 #### **Purpose**